DaizeDong/Unified-MoE-Compression/README.md

 Demystifying the Compression of Mixture-of-Experts Through a Unified Framework Shwai He*, Daize Dong*, Liang Ding, Ang Li
 ```
+The Mixture of Experts (MoE) approach dynamically selects and activates only a subset of experts, significantly reducing computational costs while maintaining high performance.
+However, MoE introduces potential redundancy (e.g., parameters) and extra costs (e.g., communication overhead).
+Since the compression of MoE remains under-explored, we address this gap with a cutting-edge unified framework that seamlessly integrates mainstream compression methods and helps systematically understand MoE compression.
+This framework approaches compression from two perspectives: Expert Slimming, which compresses individual experts, and Expert Trimming, which removes structured modules.
+Within this framework, we explore the optimization space unexplored by existing methods and introduce aggressive Expert Trimming techniques, such as Layer Drop and Block Drop, to eliminate redundancy on a larger scale.
+Based on these insights, we present a comprehensive recipe to guide practitioners in effectively compressing MoE.

 ## Installation